I.

 string.
 What is more, it is a known fact that all major search

-engines, like Yahoo!, Google, MSN, etc. periodically change their
+engines, like Yahoo!, Google, Bing, etc. periodically change their

 algorithms and if you want to keep at the top, you also need to adapt